karyiteh/ChoreMate/README.md

 cse110segfault@yahoo.com|idon'tgotoclass|idontgotoclass| UC

 ### Installation Instructions
-##### From the terminal
-*TODO: Insert instructions to install from terminal here*

 ##### From the device
+1. Make sure that "Install unknown app" permissions are turned on.
+This can be found in Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps (*NOTE:* Might vary across devices).
-1. Download the APK file from *TODO: Insert where to find APK file here*
+2. Download the APK file from *TODO: Insert where to find APK file here*
-2. Make sure that "Install unknown app" permissions are turned on.
 3. Run the APK file on the Android device with "Package Installer" and install it.

 ### How-to-run Instructions